atjsh/rust-blog/README.md

 yarn dev
 ```

-and local vite server will be running
+and local vite server will be running.